 "The group was created as a part of one of the multiple “Belonging” groups In SSE, to ensure that we are as diverse and inclusive as possible.
 To ensure all voices are heard.

-Some future aspirations are we would like to really make a difference in the workplace and be at the forefront of driving change, but also have it as a safe space where people can come and ask questions, or vent frustrations.
-We would also love to have some in-person events (My co-lead Scott and myself have never met in person!) and we would also like to have a presence at some Pride Events."
+Some future aspirations are we would like to really make a difference in the workplace and be at the forefront of driving change, but also have it as a safe space where people can come and ask questions, or vent frustrations. "

 The murder of George Floyd shook me to my core (as I know it did many others), after this I made a promise to start a conversation, to speak up and speak out, as difficult as it has been I felt there was no alternative.
 The opportunity was presented to create a space to do just that in the form of the Belonging in SSE Black and Ethnic minority group.
 This space is for anyone who wants to share their lived experience, discuss a topic or simply to learn from a different perspective.
 My strong belief is that it is in our differences where the real value can be gained and the only way for us to make progress.